 It is clear that non-life insurance is not taking off in Africa: Africa represents about 17% of the world’s population (increasing), for 3% of the world’s GDP (underestimated by the calculation method and increasing) and only 1% of non-life insurance premiums (stable).
 Penetration rates are the lowest in the world and past growth in premiums collected is more proportional to economic growth than to an increase in penetration rates.

 Yet, insurance development is both a marker and a driver of a country’s economic and human development.
 Moreover, insurance companies represent an important source of financing for economies, as they invest a large part of the premiums collected from policyholders in the capital or real estate markets, in order to guarantee their solvency and their ability to cover claims, whatever they may be.
 Non-life insurance companies are also among the fundamental institutional investors in ecosystems, although they account for a smaller share than life insurers or pension funds, banks or development finance institutions.

-On the other hand, when the need for coverage seems so great and there is an offer that can satisfy it, at least in part, one wonders why insurance is not fulfilling the economic, financial and societal roles that it is being asked to play and for which it has already invested heavily?
+Why insurance is not fulfilling the economic, financial and societal roles that it is being asked to play and for which it has already invested heavily?
 What is the reason for this failure?

 The Myths of the Thief-Insurer and the Stolen-Insured